ArnoAnsems/CatacombGL/README.md

   * Fix: the level warp dialog now also accepts input from the numerical keypad.
   * Fix: various memory leaks were resolved with help from the Dr. Memory tool.
   * Fix: some keyboard keys could not be mapped in the controls menu.
 Reported by DoomN00b.
   * Fix: non-ASCII characters were not shown, as reported by DoomN00b.
 This was a limitation of the font from the original games.
-The font is now extended with many non-ASCII characters, like for example 'æ' and 'ß'.
+The font is now extended with many non-ASCII characters, like for example 'Ã¦' and 'ÃŸ'.

 * Version 0.2.1 (2019-05-14) New in this release:
   * The game now creates a log file at %appdata%\CatacombGL\CatacombGL_log.txt.
 The log file can also be viewed in-game via the tilde (~) key.